Arbitrage Bounds for Prices of Weighted Variance Swaps: Computation and comparison with market data

 \subsection{Market data}

 The vanilla variance swap is actively traded in the over-the-counter (OTC) markets.
 We have collected variance swap and European option data on the S\&P 500 index from the recent past.
 Using put option prices, the lower arbitrage-bound for the variance swap rate is computed in each case, and summarised in Table \ref{chwrvtable:data}.
 One sees that the traded price of the variance swap frequently lies very close to the lower bound.
 Nonetheless, under our standing assumptions of frictionless markets, all but one of the prices were consistent with absence of arbitrage.
-We mention that the crash in October 2008 of the S\&P 500, and indeed the financial markets in general, gave rise to significant increase in expected variance, which can be seen in the cross-section of data studied.
-One data point, the 3-month contract on 20/12/2008, lies below our lower bound and appears to represent an arbitrage opportunity.
-Practitioners have told us that this was a day of extreme disruption in the market\footnote{Indeed, the final column of Table \ref{chwrvtable:data}, showing the number of traded put prices used in the calculations, shows that December 19 and 20 were far from typical days.}.
+The crash in October 2008 of the S\&P 500, and indeed the financial markets in general, gave rise to significant increase in expected variance, which can be seen in the cross-section of data studied.
+One data point, the 3-month contract on 20/12/2008, lies below our lower bound and, at first sight, appears to represent an arbitrage opportunity.
+However, this data point should probably be discarded.
+First, practitioners tell us that this was a day of extreme disruption in the market, and indeed the final column of Table \ref{chwrvtable:data}, giving the number of traded put prices used in the calculations, shows that December 19 and 20 were far from typical days.
+Second, the fact that the quotes for 19 and 20 December are exactly the same makes it almost certain that the figure for 20 December is a stale quote, not a genuine trade.
 It is a positive point of our method that we are able to pick up such periods of market dislocation, just from the raw price data.

+A further point relates to our discussion in Section \ref{sec-wvs} about the weight function $w$ and its relation to the contract weight $\hat{w}$.
+This is a moot point here, since $w=\hat{w}=1$, but note from the final column in Table \ref{chwrvtable:data} that Libor rates are generally around $3\%$ (albeit with some outliers), while the S\&P500 dividend yield increased from around $2.0\%$ to around $3.1\%$ over the course of 2008.
+Since the rate closely matches the dividend yield we have $F_t=S_0$ to a close approximation for $t$ up to a few months.